ionut1195/chat-wave/README.md

-# working app, will be deployed today
+# app can be run locally / to be deployed soon